 Earlier efforts to abolish the 15-year rule (or to pave the way for this through boosting registration of voters and through efficiencies in electoral administration) came close but, for a variety of reasons, did not get on the statute book (often relating to a lack of parliamentary time/resource).
 This is notwithstanding the valiant efforts by Conservatives Abroad and its Chairman Heather Harper MBE and its supporters within the Commons and Lords, as well cross-party support within the Commons which led to in January 2013 Lord Lexden moving an eventually unsuccessful amendment to the Electoral Registration and Administration Bill to remove the '15 year rule' and in 2015 Sir Geoffrey Clifton-Brown tabling a Ten Minute Rule Bill.

 Boosting the registration of overseas voters has also been a key achievement of Conservatives Abroad Team*, and evidence of the appetite of global Britons to exercise their right to vote.
 Prior to 2015, the number of overseas Britons registered to vote never exceeded 15,000.
 The then Party Chairman Lord Feldman of Elstree set a goal for Conservatives Abroad Chairman Heather Harper MBE to increase the number of overseas voters to 100,000.
 The Conservatives Abroad team were instrumental in devising a “Think of Three” campaign for disseminating encouragement to register among global Britons, a campaign that was launched for Conservatives Abroad by the then Prime Minister David Cameron.
 As a result of the Conservatives Abroad-originated campaign, overseas Britons registered to vote hit over 285,000 in 2017.

-While the Labour Party in Parliament has always opposed Votes for Life and the Liberal Democrats blocked its progress during the Coalition, there has been limited cross-party support on this issue has been that provided by Harry Shindler MBE who, at 99 years old is Labour’s oldest former agent and also is - we understand - Labour’s only “honorary member”.
+While the Labour Party in Parliament has always opposed Votes for Life and the Liberal Democrats blocked its progress during the Coalition, there has been limited cross-party support on this issue has been that provided by Labour's Harry Shindler MBE.
 Harry, a decorated veteran of World War II, is also an inveterate campaigner for the abolition of the 15-year rule.
-Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP and Heather Harper MBE) and has lobbied the European Commission on the subject - liaising and cooperating throughout all these efforts with Conservatives Abroad.
+Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP, Heather Harper MBE and Christopher Chantrey OBE.